At DroneDeploy, we define a good map to have:

 We have listed some of the factors that govern the coverage of these maps.
 If your map was of poor quality, here are a few simple things you can do to improve it.
 You can adjust the flight settings by clicking on the left hand sidebar of the app to open your flight's settings:

 To modify how your drone will fly to best account for your current conditions, open your flight settings.

 Note that you can also change settings from the desktop under the "Advanced" tab.

 Flight Settings Options

 Flying higher gives the camera lens (with a given field of view) more land area to cover in a single image.
 This grants the drone more chances to cover common unique features in multiple images, which can help mapping in areas with homogeneous imagery (such as tree canopies or agricultural areas).
 It also enables higher frontlap to be achieved for a given camera.
 Flying higher is the single most powerful way to improve data quality.

 Modifying flight path

 Using the Flight Direction feature allows you to change the direction that your drone flies.
 Changing the flight path can assist when you are mapping a narrow shape so that the drone conserves battery life.
 It can also assist in flying in and out of the wind.
-The higher degree your rotation changes moves the flight path in a counter-clockwise fashion.
 As you modify your flight's rotation, go back to your flight plan to review the changes to ensure it works best for your flight.
 Be sure to review where your flight is starting so that the path you are making is clear.